AMWA-TV/bcp-007-01/docs/Overview.md

 NDI Senders MUST specify `machine_name` and `source_name` in the Sender `transport_params`.
 Senders MAY also specify `source_url` and `source_address`.

 #### machine_name
 The device name of the Native NDI Sender as utilized by the NDI SDK.
 The Sender MUST specify the `machine_name`.
-If a controller updates this parameter, it MUST specify the existing value or `auto`, as it MUST NOT specify a new `machine_name`.
+Senders MUST constrain this parameter with appropriate values.
+Controllers updating this parameter MUST specify a `machine_name` which is in the Sender contraints or `auto` to allow the Sender to determine the `machine_name`.

+> Informative note: If a Sender does not wish a controller to change the `machine_name`, the constraint set would contain the current NDI device name and `auto` only.

 #### source_name
-The name of the Native NDI Sender stream in the NDI domain that is to be connected.
-This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name (source_name)`.
-The Sender MUST specify the `source_name` if the Sender is activated.
-A controller MAY modify this parameter.
+The name of the Native NDI Sender stream in the NDI domain.
+This property MUST NOT be concatenated with `machine_name` in the format `machine_name (source_name)`.
+The Sender MUST specify the `source_name`.

+A controller MAY modify this parameter within the supported constraints of the Sender.

 > Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the Native NDI Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
+If unspecified, it MUST be set to `null`.
+Senders MUST constrain this parameter with appropriate values.

-A controller SHOULD specify `auto`, in which case the Sender MAY determine the value of `source_url`.
+Controllers updating this parameter MUST specify a `source_url` which is in the Sender contraints or `auto` to allow the Sender to determine the `source_url`.

 #### source_address
-The IP address and port that the sender is utilizing for the stream.
-If specified, it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null`.
+The IP address and port that the sender is utilizing for the stream. `source_address` MUST be in the format `ip_address:port_number` or be `null`.

+Controllers updating this parameter MUST specify a `source_address` which is in the Sender contraints or `auto` to allow the Sender to determine the `source_address`.

 ### Receiver Parameters